pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 Some of the required applications are binary files that you download from the organization's download area; other applications can be installed by using a Linux package manager.

-In order to use the Docker command in the runbooks, you must have the Docker application installed; however, you must install the applicaton directly from the Docker website.
+In order to use the Docker command in the runbooks, you must have the Docker application installed; however, you must install the application directly from the Docker website.
 For your convenience, the instructions available on the Docker website are included in this document.

 ### Installing Unzip